GeishaDeFi/GeishaFinance/README.md

-# Takoyaki Finance Frontend
+# ZEN Finance Frontend

-This project contains the main features of the takoyakifinance application.
+This project contains the main features of the ZEN Finance application.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.